fredrkl/eda-consume-produce-demo/README.md

 This repository demonstrates the _Transactional Consume–Produce_ pattern using an event-driven architecture.
 It showcases how to consume events from a source, process them, and produce new events to a target system in a transactional manner.
-Additionally, it showcases the use of the [KafkaFlow](https://github.com/Farfetch/kafkaflow) library to facilitate Kafka integration.
+The repo uses the [KafkaFlow](https://github.com/Farfetch/kafkaflow) library to facilitate Kafka integration.